 This ice cream recipe is probably my favorite one yet!
 I added a little bit of natural green food coloring just for fun.
 Green is probably the easiest natural food coloring to use.
 Read about How to Make Natural Food Coloring for my tips (hint: I don't use spinach puree like what is commonly used; I found something easier!).

 1 c. raw cream

-½ c. carrot puree
+½ c. raw honey

 If you order by clicking on any of my links and have never ordered from Tropical Traditions in the past, you will receive a free book on Virgin Coconut Oil, and I will receive a discount coupon for referring you.

 STANDARD FTC DISCLOSURE: In order for me to support my blogging activities, I may receive monetary compensation or other types of remuneration for my endorsement, recommendation, testimonial and/or link to any products or services from this blog.
 Please note that I only ever endorse products that are in alignment with ideals at An Organic Wife and that I believe would be of value to my readers.